CHI 2026 Workshop

 PoliSim LLM Agent Simulation for Policy

-Bridging HCI, NLP, and policymaking to explore how LLM agent simulations can become genuinely useful tools for policy implementation.
+Bridging HCI, NLP, and policymaking to explore how LLM agent simulations can become genuinely useful tools for policy.

 Submit Your Work